charlesrogers/product_management/qualitative_research/qualitative_interview_coding.md

 +

 ## Research Synthesis Guide
-1. Start with the research guide and start answering questions (objectives & hypotheses)
++ Start with the research guide and start answering questions (objectives & hypotheses)
-a.
-Questions
+  +  Questions
-b.
-Findings
+  + Findings
 c.
 ## How to do synthesis:
-1. Break down insights into:
++ Break down insights into:
-a.
-Context
+  + Context
-ⅰ.
-"When I am..."
+    + "When I am..."
-b.
-Objectives
++ Objectives
-ⅰ.
-"So I can..."
+  + "So I can..."
-c.
-Tactics
+    + Tactics
-ⅰ.
-"I do this..."
++ "I do this..."
-1. Work arounds
+  + Work arounds
-2. Alternatives
+  + Alternatives
-3. Non-consumption
++ Non-consumption
-4.
++
 It's likely better to do it as it goes instead of waiting until the end and having to remember everything.
 1. Do x
 2. Do y